 When examining a naturally-occurring voltage on a handheld oscilloscope, high harmonic content from different frequencies (generally 180 Hz and 300 Hz) will cause distortion in the voltage waveform.
-Causes of these voltages include, but are not limited to: naturally occurring neutral-to-earth voltages (as part of a multi-grounded wye power system), poor soil grounding conditions, imperfect load balancing between phases, single phase circuit spurs with high current loads, capacitive coupling and proximity to transmission lines.
-Since all of these voltage sources are considered part of a normally-operating electrical distribution system, they do not require mitigation per the Order.
+Causes of these voltages include but are not limited to naturally occurring neutral-to-earth voltages (as part of a multi-grounded wye power system), poor soil grounding conditions, imperfect load balancing between phases, single phase circuit spurs with high current loads, capacitive coupling, and proximity to transmission lines.
+Since all of these voltage sources are considered part of a normally operating electrical distribution system, they do not require mitigation per the Order.

 Although not all findings are due to contact (stray) voltage, utilities are required to report on all findings, regardless of whether or not the voltage is within normal operating parameters.
-It was determined that five (5) of the findings identified in this year's testing effort were within normal operating parameters (55.56%), and not due to contact (stray) voltage.
-It should be noted that one (1) of these naturally occurring voltages was mitigated because it was in excess of 4.5 volts.
 Inclusion of naturally occurring voltages in the findings gives the perception that there are more potentially hazardous voltage findings than actually exist.
 True hazardous voltages have been identified and mitigated through the contact (stray) voltage testing program.

-In accordance with the PSC requirements, when a finding was discovered on an electric facility during contact (stray) voltage testing, the Company performed contact (stray) voltage testing on all publicly accessible structures and sidewalks within a minimum 30 foot radius of the electric facility or streetlight.
+In accordance with the PSC requirements, when a finding was discovered on an electric facility during contact (stray) voltage testing, the Company performed contact (stray) voltage testing on all publicly accessible structures and sidewalks within a minimum 30-foot radius of the electric facility or streetlight.